Wah Cantonment: Jamia Masjid

-Jamia Masjid Wah Cantt (also known as Markazi Jamia Masjid Wah Cantt) is the principal congregational mosque of Wah Cantt, located on Quaid Avenue.
-The mosque was inagurated by the then President of Pakistan, General Muhammad Ayub Khan (later Field Marshal), on 5 April 1959.
+The Jamia Masjid (also known as Markazi Jamia Masjid) is the principal congregational mosque of Wah Cantonment, located on Quaid Avenue.
+The mosque was inaugurated by the then President of Pakistan, Muhammad Ayub Khan, on 5 April 1959.

-The mosque draws heavy inspiration from Mughal architecture, particularly resembling Lahore’s iconic Badshahi Mosque.
+The mosque draws heavy inspiration from Mughal architecture, particularly resembling Lahore's iconic Badshahi Mosque.
 The mosque features a traditional Mughal layout with a large rectangular courtyard, a triple-dome prayer hall, and two prominent minarets flanking the structure.
 The mosque also acts as a seminary and offers Hifz-ul-Qur’an programs to students.

 During special occasions like Mawlid (12 Rabi‑ul‑Awal) and Independence Day (14 August), the mosque is illuminated with decorative lighting, drawing large crowds of local residents each year.